randomtwdude/fumosay/README.md

 ## Use
 - `fumosay Hello World!` | `fumosay -n < textfile` | `echo Hi | fumosay -f tenshi`
 ### `fsgq` fumosay-gensoquote wrapper script
 `fsgq.sh` is a shell script that displays Touhou quotes from [gensoquote](https://github.com/dmyTRUEk/gensoquote) with the corresponding fumo.
-Grab it from the [release](https://github.com/randomtwdude/fumosay/releases/tag/fumo1.1.2) section.<br>
+Grab it from the [release](https://github.com/randomtwdude/fumosay/releases/tag/fumo1.1.3) section.<br>

 To use it, give it execute permission: `chmod +x fsgq.sh`, then simply run it: `./fsgq.sh`.
-You can also choose a specific character like `./fsgq.sh marisa`.
+You can also choose a specific character and pass flags like `./fsgq.sh marisa -gc`.

-> :arrow_right: `fsgq` gets quotes at random until one matches your character, it might take a second or two.<br>
-> :warning: `fumosay`, unlike `gensoquote`, is not memory-safe.
+> :warning: `fumosay`, unlike `gensoquote`, is not memory-safe :p

 Have fun!